adnan-azmat/Tileworld/README.md

 <p>Table 3: Results on Env2</p>

+## Folder Structure
+The home folder has code for Adaptive Control Approach (whose results are shown above).
+The greedy_approach directory has code for the greedy approach.
 The nn_approach directory has the Neural Network Approach for the Tileworld environment which is pending due to few bugs and resource constraints.